 Steps to today’s lemon blueberry muffin recipe

-These muffins are so easy to make.
+These lemon and blueberry muffins are so easy to make.
 No complex tricks involved.
 Very few simple ingredients.
 Also just one mixing bowl and a 15 minutes preparation from that busy day of yours!
 And there you have it.

 So, how do we do it?